 As Always, A Book Recommendation

-This week, my recommendation is the book Grit (affiliate) by Angela Duckworth.
+This week, my recommendation is the book Grit by Angela Duckworth.
 I read this book just over a year ago, and its message has stuck with me ever since.
 Duckworth has studied top-performing kids in national spelling bees, as well as recruits at military academies.
 She also investigates what makes top salesmen in corporate America succeed.
 Turns out, the answer is grit, or the sustained effort over a long time.

 People are beginning to realize this, I think.
 Although we still like to marvel at “natural” talent, many of us recognize that talent can only take a person so far, and sustained effort is needed.
 Youth sports can teach kids to be gritty.
 But being gritty might not mean what most people think it does.

 Grit does not mean punishing kids with exercise, making them run until they throw up.
-Grit does not mean breaking our kids down physically or mentally.
+Nor does it mean breaking our kids down physically or mentally.
 Grit definitely does not mean telling our kids that they need to fit into an ideal body standard in order to compete.
 Grit means putting in the effort day in and day out, and sports can help with that.
 But, youth sports should not be the elitist, noninclusive, abrasive environments they currently are for the vast majority of kids.

 This book is incredible for so many reasons, but perhaps my favorite part is the tips Duckworth has included for parents who want to raise gritty kids.
 I don’t have kids, and I don’t plan on having them for quite some time.
 But this section still fascinated me, because it goes against what a lot of parents believe will make their kids tough, resilient, and hardworking.